mitchpaulus/dotfiles/notes/antlr.md

+# Antlr

-# Installing the Java Development Kit for WSL on Windows OS
+## Installing the Java Development Kit for WSL on Windows OS

 - Used Open Source version from [https://jdk.java.net/14/](https://jdk.java.net/14/)
 - Extract to desired directory